 A procedure cache space that is too small is just as bad as having a buffer cache space that is too small.
 If it doesn't have enough space in the procedure cache to store all of the execution plans, SQL Server has to recreate the execution plans for the queries as they are run.
 That causes the CPU load on the SQL Server to go up.
 With the exception of joining tables on non-indexed columns, generating execution plans is about the most expensive operation SQL Server can perform.

 Checking how much procedure cache is in use is not the easiest metric to measure.
 Microsoft has not provided many performance monitor counters related to the procedure cache.
 Unlike the buffer cache, which has a Page Life Expectancy counter that tells you how long data is expected to remain in memory, the procedure cache only has hit percentages that tell you how often SQL Server is able to find an execution plan in memory.
+The higher this number is, the better, because it means SQL Server has to generate execution plans less often.

 SQL Server uses several methods to determine how much memory is used for the buffer cache and the procedure cache.
 The factors include the version of SQL Server that you're using, the amount of memory you've allocated to your SQL Server instance, and which platform you are using (x86, x64 or Itanium).